John Norton Pomeroy: Tenure at New York University Law School

-He thought that law school should last three years and at least provide an elementary understanding of all of the basic doctrines of law, rather than an intimate knowledge of a smaller range of topics.
-In his view, legal education should be practical launching off point, rather than an end in of itself.
-His expressed these views in his inaugural address, on taking the chair of municipal law in the University of California, in 1878:

 He also believed that law school should last three years and at least provide an elementary understanding of all of the basic doctrines of law, rather than an intimate knowledge of a smaller range of topics.
 In his view, legal education should be practical launching off point, rather than an end in of itself.
 His expressed these views in his inaugural address, on taking the chair of municipal law in the University of California, in 1878: